 Biometry (procedure code AA074) £100

 We will take measurements from your eyes in order to calculate the strength of plastic intraocular which will be inserted into your eye at the time of cataract surgery.
-This test is performed using the Zeiss IOL Master 500 and is essential for all patients undergoing cataract surgery.
+This test is performed using the Carl Zeiss Meditec IOL Master 700, the most accurate and state of the art instrument available for this.
+It is essential for all patients undergoing cataract surgery and refractive lens exchange.

 Retinal OCT (procedure code C8652) £150

 This test provides a high definition image of the retinal architecture.
-It is performed with a state of the art Topcon Maestro 3D OCT and is beneficial for the majority of patients prior to cataract surgery.
-If you are likely to benefit from this test prior to cataract surgery Mr Smith will discuss this with you prior to undertaking the test.
+It is performed with a state of the art Topcon Maestro 3D OCT and is beneficial for many patients prior to cataract surgery.
+It is always used in patients with macula degeneration and often in glaucoma.
+If you are likely to benefit from this test prior to cataract surgery, your Consultant will discuss this with you prior to undertaking the test.

 Pentacam Corneal Topography (procedure code AA074) £100

-This machine takes detailed images of the cornea (the clear window at the front of the eye).
-Although not required for the majority of patients undergoing cataract surgery it is important for patients undergoing Toric Lens Implantation (to correct astigmatism at the time of cataract surgery) or who have significant corneal problems.
+This machine takes detailed images of the cornea (the clear window at the front of the eye) and also measures such things as the space between your cornea and your lens, and how dense the cataract in your lens is.
+It is not required for all patients undergoing cataract surgery, but if you have astigmatism (a ‘rugby ball’ shaped cornea) then the Pentacam can help greatly in your surgeon correcting this at the same time as your cataract is removed, with a Toric Lens implant.
+It is also very helpful in understanding many corneal problems.
+It is important for patients undergoing Toric Lens Implantation (to correct astigmatism at the time of cataract surgery) or who have significant corneal problems.

 Specialist/multifocal lenses are charged at an additional cost